 Child & Adolescent Emergency Mental Health Consultation: For Healthcare Providers

-A child and adolescent emergency mental health consultation is indicated if there is an immediate need for a crisis mental health assessment in hospital due to serious safety concerns that may require inpatient admission.
+A child and youth emergency mental health consultation is indicated if there is an immediate need for a crisis mental health assessment in hospital due to serious safety concerns that may require inpatient admission.
 This includes:

 - risk of suicide or serious violence